What if I fail USMLE Step 1?

 It’s a question that most medical students contemplate at some point in the months (or years) before their USMLE Step 1 test day finally arrives.
-If you find yourself trying to answer that question, this blog post is intended to help you.
+If you find yourself trying to answer that question, this blog post by our top USMLE Step 1 tutor is intended to help you.

 Take a deep breath.
 Step 1 is an enormously consequential test.
 There’s no getting around that reality.
 However, it’s not the be-all and end-all of your medical existence.
 The USMLE Step 1 isn’t intended to be an ultimate judgement on your ability to be an effective physician.
 Every year, students and medical graduates fail the exam but re-group and eventually go on to rewarding careers.
 Take time to recognize your feelings and understand that an element of emotional release is in order.
 You likely committed a great deal of time and energy to the process of preparing for the exam.
 Waiting those three to four long, probably anxious weeks between test day and score release day, only to be confronted by a failing score, can be devastating, but it’s neither a permanent defeat nor a reason to be despondent.